danfisher85/df-shortcodes_babysitter/README.md

-df-shortcodes_tjoy
+DF Shortcodes for Babysitter
 ==================

-Shortcodes for PetSitter WordPress Theme
+Shortcodes for Babysitter WordPress Theme